-Description of the development The proposed development is for a Material Change of Use for a Dwelling House Reasons for Decision Assessment of the development against the relevant zone purpose planning scheme codes and planning scheme policies demonstrate that the proposed development will not cause significant advers impacts on the surrounding natural environment, built environment an infrastructure, community facilities, or local character and amenity; and b) The proposed development does not compromise the relevant State Planning Policy.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Steep Land Overlay Code Matters prescribed by The State Planning Policy - Part E; regulation The Central Queensland Regional Plan; The Rockhampton Region Planning Scheme 2015.
-The common material, being the material submitted with the application.
+Description of the development The proposed development is for a Material Change of Use for a Dwelling House Reasons for Decision The proposal has been designed and constructed in a manner that will minimise impacts from steep land and nearby extractive industries; b) The proposed use does not compromise the strategic framework in the Rockhampton Region Planning Scheme 2015; c) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; d) The proposed development does not compromise the relevant State Planning Policy; and e) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Rural Zone Code; and Steep Land Overlay Code.